A Remark on the Topology of the Regular Loci of Some Complexified Hamiltonian Systems: Braid Monodromy and Zariski-van Kampen Method

-If all strings in a braid are connecting correspondingly by the order, we call such a braid the \emph{identity}, denoted by $1$.
+If every string connects corresponding points with the same label, the braid is then called the \emph{identity}, denoted by $1$.
 Two $n-$string geometric braid $(\beta_1,...,\beta_n)$ and $(\gamma_1,...,\gamma_n)$ are called equivalent, if they can be continuously deformed to each other.

-The \emph{product} or \emph{composition} of two braids is defined to be the juxtaposition, see figure \ref{figure3}.
+The \emph{product} or \emph{composition} of two braids is defined to be the juxtaposition, see figure \ref{fig3}.
 Clearly, the braids product satisfy the associative law, and any braid product with the identity is itself.
 Hence the collection of all braids with $n$ strings forms a group, called \emph{braid groups}, denoted by $B_n$.